-The Company entered into a private equity investment agreement to acquire 76% of the issued ordinary share capital in an entity while the remaining 24% is owned jointly by two other investors.
+The Company entered into a private equity investment agreement to acquire 76% of the issued ordinary share capital in Capital Insfrastructure Group Limited, while the remaining 24% is owned jointly by two other investors.
 The investment was done in two tranches.